-Given our late cycle view of the economy, we expect spreads to widen from here, but for credit quality to remain resilient.
+We expect spreads to widen from here, but for credit quality to remain resilient.

-- Credit spreads have remained remarkably tight relative to history (left chart).
-Tight spreads are attributed to (1) a buildup of corporate cash, (2) strong credit quality supported by a resilient economy, and (3) the concentration of investment grade and high yield issuers in consumer sectors, which have been especially strong this cycle.
+- Credit spreads have returned to remarkably tight levels relative to history (left chart).
+Tight spreads are attributed to (1) a buildup of corporate cash, (2) strong credit quality, and (3) the concentration of investment grade and high yield issuers in consumer sectors, which have been especially strong this cycle.
 While we expect economic growth to slow, we don't expect spread widening to be driven by an inability of IG companies to pay their debts.
 Businesses are maintaining a healthy cash balance (right chart), which should help firms weather pressure on margins and operating environment uncertainty. - This economic environment underscores the importance of discerning borrowers' adaptability to decelerating growth and a prolonged period of higher inflation and interest rate volatility, which may require an active and dynamic approach to security selection.